Legal Research Consultant, Revolving Door Project

 The Revolving Door Project, a project of the Center for Economic and Policy Research (CEPR), scrutinizes the people (current and potential) who run the executive branch of the federal government.
 Our goal is to ensure political appointees serve the broad public interest, rather than corporations’ narrow political agenda or their own personal advancement.

-The Revolving Door Project has a handful of openings for Legal Research Consultants over the summer and fall of 2020.
+The Revolving Door Project RDP regularly has openings for Legal Research Consultants.
 This is a part-time, flexible position which would be geographically flexible even in the absence of a pandemic.
 The position will require approximately 10 to 20 hours of work per week and is well-suited for rising 3Ls or recent law school graduates.
 Most assignments would require 75-150 hours, with the possibility of somewhat greater hours existing.

 Job Description: A Legal Research Consultant for the Revolving Door Project (RDP) at CEPR is responsible for a variety of important duties.
 The position may involve: